 It offers a hugely diversified range of financial products and services to its customers, including everything from everyday transaction accounts and credit cards through to insurance, foreign currency solutions and business banking products.

 Wells Fargo’s ExpressSend offers a simple, cost-effective solution when you need to send money to specific countries in Asia or Latin America.

 However, it’s always a good idea to compare the features and benefits of other money transfer services before you decide on the best way to send your funds.

 Frequently asked questions

-Can I use the ExpressSend service for business payments?
+Can I use ExpressSend for business payments?